Ernie Orsatti

-Ernest Ralph Orsatti (September 8, 1902 – September 4, 1968) was a professional baseball player who was an outfielder and first base for the St. Louis Cardinals from 1927 to 1935.
+Ernest Ralph Orsatti (September 8, 1902 – September 4, 1968) was an American professional baseball player who was an outfielder and first base for the St. Louis Cardinals from 1927 to 1935.
 Orsatti appeared in four World Series, two of which the Cardinals won.
-Orsatti's brother Victor was a film producer and talent agent, and Orsatti joined his family's talent agency upon his retirement from baseball.
+Orsatti's brother Victor was a film producer and talent agent, and Orsatti, who prior to baseball had also worked on movie sets, joined his family's talent agency upon his retirement from baseball.